"Muslim extremists" hacked his website, Deputy Foreign Minister Danny Ayalon says

-A group claiming to be Saudi Arabian hackers is posting the credit card information and other identifying data of thousands of Israelis online, prompting an international investigation.
+Last week, the group claiming to be Saudi Arabian hackers posted the credit card information and other identifying data of thousands of Israelis online, prompting an international investigation.

-The group first posted a message Tuesday, which included claims that 400,000 credit card numbers had been published.
+The group first posted a message Tuesday that included claims that 400,000 credit card numbers had been published.

 “Hi, it’s OxOmar from group-xp, largest Wahhabi hacker group of Saudi Arabia,” read a statement posted on an Israeli sports website the group hacked into.
 “We are anonymous Saudi Arabian hackers.
 We decided to release first part of our data about Israel.”